AdamMc331/EspressoPatronum/presentation/EspressoPatronum.md

 ![inline](images/mvp_with_tests.png)

-^ Our tests are so closely coupled to the view.
-As we add more, this really becomes a problem.
+^ Tests coupled to the view, becomes problem.

 ---